refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 This dir is in another hdd of master node, which also has **2T** size in total.
 This dir is for important backups and normal users only have read permissions without write permission.
 For normal users, they shouldn't care about this dir.
 And if users have some need to backup locally, they can contact the administrator for the backup, and the backup files will go here.

 ## /DATA2

+*Currently no disk for DATA2, below is here for historical reasons.*

 This directory is shared by nfs, and lives in an old machine with **9T** space in total (by hardware raid controller).
 Therefore, all IO in this dir would go through NFS no matter in master or computation nodes.
 So it is slow.
 Besides, the disk is aged and not under good maintenance, so the risk of data lost is high.
 Moreover, the account system is different in /DATA2, so all files would lose owner attributes, and the permission control is somewaht chaotic.